 If you'd like any of the primary button types to repeat the command when you hold down on the button on the screen, check the "Repeat" option to the right of the button type on this panel.
 This is a per-button setting, as some buttons should not repeat their commands.
 Hold-to-repeat buttons will perform their function immediately when pressed - and then if held for at least 1/2 second, will start repeating the function until the button is released.
-Set the repeat interval from .1 sec. (the default) to 600 sec. (in .01 sec. increments) as desired to adjust the speed of the repeating commands.
-(Note the up/down control on the user interface allows changing the interval by .05, but you may manually enter any value with increments of .01.)
+Set the repeat interval from .1 sec. (the default) to 600 sec. (in .1 sec. increments) as desired to adjust the speed of the repeating commands.
 Using the repeat interval is useful if you experience lag from your IR transmitter, AutoHotKey, EventGhost, etc. (i.e. commands continue to repeat after you have released the button in TouchControl).
 Altering the interval at which the buttons repeat allows you to more closely match the actual duration of the command executed by each repeat of the button.
 Note that It may take some trial and error to get the button repeat to match the actual command duration.